intel/llvm/sycl/doc/design/CommandGraph.md

 underlying `sycl::detail::CG` object stored in the node is copied and passed to the scheduler for adding to the UR command-buffer, otherwise the node can be appended directly as a command in the UR command-buffer.
-This is in-keeping with the existing behaviour of the handler with normal queue submissions.
+This is in-keeping with the existing behavior of the handler with normal queue submissions.

 Scheduler commands for adding graph nodes differ from typical command-group submission in the scheduler, in that they do not launch any asynchronous work